zeroc-ice/ice/ruby/BuildInstructionsLinuxOSX.md

 # Building Ice for Ruby on Linux

-This document describes how to build and install Ice for Ruby from source code.
-If you prefer, you can also download [binary distributions][1] for the supported platforms.
+This file describes how to build and install Ice for Ruby from source code on Linux and OS X. If you prefer, you can also download [binary distributions][1] for the supported platforms.

 ## Ruby Build Requirements

 ### Operating Systems and Compilers

-Ice for Ruby is expected to build and run properly on any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and Ruby versions listed for our [supported platforms][2].
+Ice for Ruby is expected to build and run properly on OS X and on any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and Ruby versions listed for our [supported platforms][2].

 ### Ruby Versions

 Ice for Ruby supports Ruby versions 1.8.1 or later.
 You can use a source or binary installation of Ruby.

-If you use an RPM installation, the following packages are
+If you use an RPM installation, the following packages are required:
-required:

     ruby
     ruby-devel